-Mutual funds are required to pay distributions of all their income and realized gains each year.
-Distributions are taxable whether you take them in cash or reinvest them.
+Mutual funds are required to pay distributions of substantially all their income and realized gains each year.
+Distributions are taxable whether you take them as cash or reinvest them.
 There are two exceptions: 1) income dividends from municipal bond funds are usually exempt from federal taxation, and all or a portion may be exempt from state and local taxation, depending on what portion of the fund's assets were invested in a particular state; 2) income dividends and net capital gains distributed to IRA and other retirement accounts are tax-sheltered until withdrawn.

 Distributions are taxable for the year in which they are paid.
 However, the tax law states that mutual fund dividend or capital gain distributions declared within the last three months of the year but paid the following January are taxable as though they were paid on December 31.
-Therefore, such distributions are included on IRS Form 1099-DIV mailed to you in late January.
+Therefore, such distributions are included on IRS Tax Form 1099-DIV mailed to you in late January.

-Please note that little, if any, of the dividends paid by T. Rowe Price money market funds, bond funds, and the Real Estate Fund, are expected to qualify.
+Please note that little, if any, of the dividends paid by T. Rowe Price money market funds, bond funds, and the Real Estate Fund are expected to qualify.
 A portion of the dividends paid by the T. Rowe Price Global Real Estate Fund also may not qualify.
 In addition, all or a portion of a fund's dividends may not qualify for the lower tax rate if its income is derived from interest, short-term gains, or other nonqualified sources.

 - Mutual fund distributions.
 Mutual funds distribute their annual realized net capital gains to shareholders on a pro-rata basis.
 The fund notifies the shareholder whether the gains are long-term or short-term.
 (Remember that short-term gains are treated as ordinary income.)

 The status of any capital gain distributed to you by a mutual fund depends on how long the fund owned the securities that produced the gain—not on how long you owned shares in the fund.

 - Shareholder transactions.
 Investors can use their capital losses from fund transactions to offset capital gains from other sources.
-Any net capital losses can be used to offset ordinary income dollar for dollar up to $3,000 (or $1,500 if married but filing separately) in any one year.
+Any net capital losses can be used to offset ordinary income dollar-for-dollar up to $3,000 (or $1,500 if married but filing separately) in any one year.
 Unused losses can be carried forward indefinitely.
-(View IRS Publication No. 550.)
+View IRS Publication No. 550.

 - Mutual fund transactions.
 The fund's capital losses are never distributed to shareholders but are used to offset capital gains realized by the fund during the year.
 Except as otherwise limited by law, any additional losses are carried forward by the fund to apply against gains realized in the future.
 The only losses you can claim are those you may have incurred when you redeemed your own shares of a fund.

 Unless you are conducting transactions in a tax-sheltered retirement plan, an exchange of assets from one fund to another is the same as a sale and purchase for tax purposes.
-In January, each mutual fund reports proceeds of sales (redemptions or exchanges) made during the year to the IRS and to you on Form 1099-B. You may use the data on your Form 1099-B to complete Form 8949 and your Form 1040, Schedule D, but you ultimately are responsible to make sure that your tax return is completed accurately.
+In January, each mutual fund reports proceeds of sales (redemptions or exchanges) made during the year to the IRS and to you on Form 1099-B. You may use the data on your Form 1099-B to complete Form 8949 and Form 1040, Schedule D, but you ultimately are responsible to make sure that your tax return is completed accurately.

 Note: If you realize a capital loss on mutual fund shares held less than six months and you received a long-term capital gain distribution from the fund while you held those shares, only the portion of your loss that exceeds the amount of the distribution can be reported as a short-term loss.
 The portion that is equal to or less than the distribution is long-term.

-You also may find additional information regarding current cost basis information or the new cost basis reporting regulations by visiting our web page, Cost Basis Accounting and Calculation.
+You also may find additional information regarding current cost basis information or the cost basis reporting regulations by visiting our web page, Cost Basis Accounting and Calculation.

 "Wash sale" rules apply to mutual funds.
 If you sell shares at a loss, you can't claim the loss if you purchased other shares in the same fund within 30 days before or after the sale.

-- The income you receive from a municipal bond fund is exempt from federal income taxes, and income earned on bonds issued by the state or locality in which you reside or pay taxes is generally exempt from taxation in that state.
+- The income you receive from a municipal bond fund is exempt from federal income taxes, and income earned on bonds issued by the state or locality in which you reside or pay taxes generally is exempt from taxation in that state.
 Income from certain "private activity" bonds may be subject to the alternative minimum tax; see subsequent discussion of the AMT.

-- Capital gains distributed by the fund or resulting from your own sales of shares in a tax-free fund are subject to federal and most state capital gains taxes.
+- Capital gains distributed by the fund or resulting from your own sale of shares in a tax-free fund are subject to federal and most state capital gains taxes.
 Some states do not tax gains earned on their own securities.
 Consult your local taxing authority.

 Note: If you received tax-exempt dividends on shares that you held for six months or less and sold at a loss, you may claim only the portion of the loss that exceeds the amount of the dividends.
 View IRS Publication No. 550.